 We have a further article which terms to include within your T&C document that might be useful to read.

 We also have a wide selection of T&C templates, both for businesses that sell online and those that sell offline.
-You may be interested in looking at templates for T&C documents for businesses that trade offline and terms and conditions for online businesses.
+You may be interested in looking at templates for T&C for businesses that trade offline and website terms and conditions for online businesses.